digital nomad visa

 7. Mauritius

-With the sole digital nomad visa currently available in Africa, Mauritius is a must for digital nomads looking for a unique cultural experience, while experiencing some of the most beautiful beaches and perfect weather you can imagine.
+One of the few digital nomad visas currently available in Africa, Mauritius is a must for digital nomads looking for a unique cultural experience while experiencing some of the most beautiful beaches and perfect weather you can imagine.

 A chain of islands in the Indian Ocean off the eastern coast of Madagascar, Mauritius has long been known as a resort destination for the rich and famous.